Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 Grantholders must maximise opportunities to make their research findings freely available.
 This includes null and negative results.

-You must make the summary results from your clinical trial publicly available within 12 months of completing your primary study.
-These results must be posted to the results section of the clinical trial registry where the trial was originally registered.
+Post your summary trial results within 12 months of primary study completion: These should be posted in the clinical trial registry where your trial was originally registered.

 Any peer-reviewed publications that arise from Wellcome funding must be made freely available in line with our open access policy.